 Launched in March of 2000, Vestal Review is the world’s oldest magazine dedicated exclusively to flash fiction.

 We are firmly established as an exciting venue for exceptional flash by both emerging and well-known authors.
-Our stories have been reprinted in numerous anthologies such as Best of the Net, Sudden Flash Youth and You have Time for This.
+Our stories have been reprinted in numerous anthologies such as Best of the Net, Sudden Flash Youth and You have Time for This and our stories have been selected for Wigleaf Top 50 multiple times.
 Vestal Review is an eclectic magazine, open to all genres except children’s stories and hard science fiction.
 Our past contributors include Steve Almond, Katharine Weber, Aimee Bender, Sam Lipsyte, Judith Cofer, Bruce Boston, Robert Boswell, Bruce Holland Rogers, Michelle Richmond, Stuart Dybek, Robert Olen Butler, Pamela Painter, Sara Banse, Claire Tristram and others.

 Susan O’Neill, Vestal Review co-editor since 2000, is the author of two books: Don’t Mean Nothing (Ballantine Books, UMass Press and, more recently, Serving House Books), a fiction collection based on her hitch as an Army operating room nurse during the Viet Nam war, and Calling New Delhi for Free (Peace Corps Writers Books), a slim volume of nonfiction essays, mostly funny, about the way our high-tech world messes with our heads.
 Her stories and essays have appeared on a great number of obscure literary sites, virtual and print, that other writers read to see if they want to have their stuff published there as well.
 She’s even won a few prizes and several nominations for this and that.
 She’s also reported and written humor columns for a couple of weekly newspapers.
 Her website.

 Mark Budman, Vestal Review co-editor and publisher since 2000, was born in the former Soviet Union.
-His fiction and non-fiction writing appeared or is about to appear in such magazines as Five Points, American Scholar, Huffington Post, World Literature Today, Daily Science Fiction, Mississippi Review, Virginia Quarterly, The London Magazine (UK), McSweeney’s, Sonora Review, Another Chicago, Sou’wester, Southeast Review, Mid-American Review, Painted Bride Quarterly, the W.W.
+His fiction and non-fiction writing appeared or is about to appear in such magazines as Witness, Five Points, American Scholar, Huffington Post, World Literature Today, Daily Science Fiction, Mississippi Review, Virginia Quarterly, The London Magazine (UK), McSweeney’s, Sonora Review, Another Chicago, Sou’wester, Southeast Review, Mid-American Review, Painted Bride Quarterly, the W.W.
 Norton anthology Flash Fiction Forward, Not Quite What I Was Planning: Six-Word Memoirs by Writers Famous and Obscure, Short Fiction (UK), and elsewhere.
 His novel My Life at First Try was published by Counterpoint Press to wide critical acclaim.
 He has co-edited flash fiction anthologies from Ooligan Press and Persea Books/Norton.
-He is at work on a novel about Lenin running for president of the United States.
 His website.